 Maid Of Honor Vs. Matron Of Honor

-While we get into the whole debate of maid vs. matron of honor to know who you should have at your wedding, let’s understand who they really are first.
+While we get into the whole debate of maid vs. matron of honor to know who you should have at your wedding ceremony, let’s understand who they really are first.

 While continuing the matron of honor vs. maid of honor discussion, let us acquaint you with the idea of matron of honor.
 She, too, mainly helps the bride with the ring bearer’s gifts, the flower girls’ gifts, the bridesmaids’ gifts, in short helping out with the rest of the bridal function.
 She is somebody who is close to the bride as well.